imRajAryan09/imRajAryan09/README.md

 <br/>

- - 🔭 Hi, I'm a first year CSE undergrad and based in India.
+ - 🔭 Hi, I'm a second year CSE undergrad and based in India.
+I am skilled in Python, Data Science and Machine Learning.
 I like exploring different domains and learn and apply as much as I can.

 I like making things beautiful and functional, with which users can interact easily.
 I'm just a beginner, and there is a lot left for me to learn.
 If I'll able to add some value to your life, I'll be more than happy.
- - Currently learning Deep learing using TensorFLow.
+ - Currently learning Deep Learning using TensorFLow.
- - Interested in deep learning, data science, open source, and problem solving.
+ - Interested in JavaScript, Flutter,Open Source, and Problem Solving.
  - Documnenting about my learning journey on <a href="https://www.linkedin.com/in/raj-aryan-982b81205/">LinkedIn </a> and <a href="https://twitter.com/CodeOrFade">Twitter. </a>